 - You are not required to state you reason for your request and/or why you want specific records before we respond as that information is irrelevant for purposes of us processing your request.
 FOIA does, however, allow RRHA to require you to provide your name and legal address.

-FOIA requires that RRHA provide you with one of the following responses to your request within the five-day time period:
+FOIA Requires that RRHA provide one of the following responses to your request within the five-day time period:

 - We provide you with the records that you have requested in their entirety.